PingThingsIO/blog/content/post/2020-02-10-btrdb-queries.md

     return breadth_first(nodes[1:], func)
 ```

-The `breadth_first()` function takes a `Node` object and converts it to a list.
-We then check to make sure that `nodes` contains at least one element (if it doesn't, we have traversed the whole tree and can exit the function).
-We then print out the current values of the nodes, which are the nodes at the highest remaining level of the tree.
-Finally, we add the current nodes to our list of traversed nodes and pass the non-traversed nodes back into `breadth_first()`.
+The `breadth_first()` function takes a `Node` object and converts it to a list, `nodes`.
+It then checks to ensure that `nodes` contains at least one element.
+If it does not, the tree has already been traversed and we can exit the function.
+If it does, the `current` node is printed.
+Finally, if the node has children, they are added to the list of nodes to traverse and the function continues recursively by passing the non-traversed nodes into `breadth_first()`.

 The expected printed order of this function is